ohata-toast/EasyMaker/en/console-guide.md

 2. Click **Delete Training**.
 Training in progress can be deleted after stopping.
 3. Requested deletion cannot be undone.
 Click **OK** to proceed.

-> [Note] Training cannot be deleted if a related model exists:
+!!! tip "Note"
     Training cannot be deleted if a model created by the training to be deleted exists.
 Please delete the model first and then the training.

 <a id="hyperparameter.tuning"></a>